 Before you run a backup report, you must create and save a report configuration.
 A report configuration stores custom report settings, such as the scope of the report, scheduling settings and so on.
-You can create multiple report configurations with different report settings for different companies and locations.
+You can create multiple report configurations with different report settings for different locations.

 Report configuration can be defined both in the Veeam Availability Console Administrator Portal and Client Portal.
 Report configurations created by the Portal Administrator for your company are available in your Client Portal.
 And vice versa, report configurations created in your Client Portal can be managed by the Portal Administrator.